About David Grann

-David Grann is a #1 New York Times bestselling author and an award-winning staff writer at The New Yorker magazine.
-His new book, Killers of the Flower Moon: The Osage Murders and the Birth of the FBI, documents one of the most sinister crimes and racial injustices in American history.
-A finalist for the National Book Award, it was a #1 New York Times bestseller and was named one of the best books of the year by the Times, Wall Street Journal, Washington Post, Los Angeles Times, Entertainment Weekly, Time, and other publications.
-Amazon named Killers of the Flower Moon the single best book of the year, and so did Shelf Awareness.
+Grann is also the author of Killers of the Flower Moon: The Osage Murders and the Birth of the FBI, which documented one of the most sinister crimes and racial injustices in American history.
+Described in the New York Times as a “riveting” work that will “sear your soul,” it was a finalist for the National Book Award and a winner of the Edgar Allen Poe Award for best true crime book.
+It was a #1 New York Times bestseller and named one of the best books of the year by the Times, Wall Street Journal, Washington Post, Los Angeles Times, Entertainment Weekly, Time, and other publications.
+Amazon selected it as the single best book of the year.

-Grann’s other book, The Devil and Sherlock Holmes, contains many of his New Yorker stories, and was named by Men’s Journal one of the best true crime books ever written.
-The stories in the collection focus on everything from the mysterious death of the world’s greatest Sherlock Holmes expert to a Polish writer who might have left clues to a real murder in his postmodern novel.
+Many of Grann’s other New Yorker stories were included in his collection The Devil and Sherlock Holmes, which was named by Men’s Journal one of the best true crime books ever written.
+The stories focus on everything from the mysterious death of the world’s greatest Sherlock Holmes expert to a Polish writer who might have left clues to a real murder in his postmodern novel.
 Another piece, “Trial by Fire,” exposed how junk science led to the execution of a likely innocent man in Texas.
-The story received a George Polk award and was cited by the U.S. Supreme Court Justice Stephen Breyer in his opinion about the constitutionality of the death penalty.
-Grann–whom Vox called a “longform-journalism legend,” and whose work Slate said “inspires a devotion in readers that can border on the obsessive”–has twice received the Sigma Delta Chi Award for excellence in journalism.
+The story received a George Polk award and was cited by the U.S. Supreme Court Justice Stephen Breyer in his opinion regarding the death penalty.
+Several of the stories in The Devil and Sherlock Holmes have also served as source material for feature films, including “The Old Man and the Gun” with Robert Redford and Sissy Spacek, and “Trial by Fire” with Jack O’Connell and Laura Dern.